Pem75/game-demo-1/README.md

 * We plan to use Unreal Engine 4 to create a simple demo of a souls-like action game in this project.    <br>
 * We are inspried by "Sekiro: Shadow Die Twice." <br>
 *  Our goal is to achieve a realistic and intensive battle between the player and AI enemies.<br>
-*  We need to solve issues such as striking feeling, desing of Ai motion consistency.<br>
+*  We need to solve issues such as striking feeling, designing Ai and motion consistency.<br>
 *  Consedering we are rookies and to reduce work amount, we would use free models from the Internet and pruchased models.
 ## Team information